AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 ### Stacking

-Stacked and percent stacked charts are multi-series charts where related values are placed atop one another, which allows comparing the the contribution of a value to a total, either in absolute or percentage terms.
+Stacked and percent stacked charts are multiple-series charts where related values are placed atop one another, which allows comparing the the contribution of a value to a total, either in absolute or percentage terms.

 In AnyChart, you can create stacked and percent stacked charts of various types by enabling a special mode of the scale that makes series stack together: [Stacked Charts](Stacked/Overview).